willibrandon/NetContextServer/README.md

 }
 ```

-Now Cursor AI can understand your codebase!
+Now VS Code can understand your codebase!
 Try asking it questions like:
 - "List all .NET source files in this project directory"
 - "Search for exact text matches in the code files"
 - "Analyze NuGet packages in all projects"